aherrero/aherrero.github.io/_posts/2017-09-10-IoTAutomaticPlantWatering_2.markdown

 # IoT Automatic Plant Watering - v2

-The goal of this project is to automate the plant watering, measuring the soil moisture and activating the pump motor if the plant needs water.
+The goal of this project is to automate the plant watering, measuring the soil moisture sensor and activating the pump motor if the plant needs water.

+The arduino will sleep 24 hours, then the sensor will read the value, and it will activate the pump motor if needed.
+Then, the microcontroller will sleep again.

 [...]
 Picture of the complete project...